Faculty Recruiting Support CICS

 Meeting with Student Organization Advisors

-CICS recommends that an organization’s leadership team and advisor(s) meet at least once per month to give updates and discuss the trajectory of the organization.
+CICS recommends that an organization’s leadership team and faculty advisor meet as needed to discuss the trajectory of the organization or for help with specific challenges.
 The regularity that students and advisors should meet will vary depending on the needs and schedules of all involved parties.
+Staff liaisons may also be invited/attend these meetings as their time and schedule permits.

 Requesting Funding